ikashnitsky/genus-2017/README.md

 # ATTENTION!
 Work in progres -- will be finished soon.
-I plan to update all the scripts and store at github unzipped
+I plan to update all the scripts and store them at github unzipped
 ***

 # Reproducibility materials for the paper